Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Extended Hamilton-Lagrange formalism

 \subsection{Extended Hamilton-Jacobi equation}

 In the context of the extended canonical transformation theory, we may derive an extended version of the Hamilton-Jacobi equation.
-We are looking for a generating function $\FC_{2}(q^{\nu},P_{\nu})$ of an extended canonical transformation that maps a given extended Hamiltonian $H_{\e}=0$ into a transformed extended Hamiltonian that vanishes {\em identically}, $\HC_{\e}\equiv0$, in the sense that {\em all\/} partial derivatives of $\HC_{\e}(Q^{\nu},P_{\nu})$ vanish.
-Then, according to the extended set of canonical equations~(\ref{caneq-def}), the derivatives of all canonical variables $Q^{\mu}(s),P_{\mu}(s)$ with respect to the system's evolution parameter $s$ must vanish as well
+We are looking for a generating function $\FC_{2}(q^{\nu},P_{\nu})$ of an extended canonical transformation that maps a given extended Hamiltonian $H_{\e}=0$ into a transformed extended Hamiltonian $\HC_{\e}=0$ with the property that \emph{all} partial derivatives of $\HC_{\e}(Q^{\nu},P_{\nu})$ vanish.
+Hence, according to the extended set of canonical equations~(\ref{caneq-def}), the derivatives of all canonical variables $Q^{\mu}(s),P_{\mu}(s)$ with respect to the system's evolution parameter $s$ must vanish

-This means that {\em all\/} transformed canonical variables $Q^{\mu},P_{\mu}$ must be constants of motion.
+This means that \emph{all} transformed canonical variables $Q^{\mu},P_{\mu}$ must be constants of motion.
 Writing the variables for the index $\mu=0$ separately, we thus have

 Thus, corresponding to the conventional Hamilton-Jacobi formalism, the vectors of the transformed canonical variables, $\bQ$ and $\bP$, are constant.
 Yet, in the extended formalism, the transformed time $T$ is also a constant.
-The particular generating function $\FC_{2}(q^{\nu},P_{\nu})$ that defines transformation rules for the extended set of canonical variables such that Eqs.~(\ref{hj-cond}) hold for the transformed variables thus defines a mapping of the entire system into its state at a fixed instant of time, hence---up to trivial shifts in the origin of the time scale---into its initial state at $T=t(0)$
+The particular generating function $\FC_{2}(q^{\nu},P_{\nu})$ that defines transformation rules for the extended set of canonical variables such that Eqs.~(\ref{hj-cond}) hold for the transformed variables thus defines a mapping of the entire system into its state at a fixed instant of time, hence --- up to trivial shifts in the origin of the time scale --- into its initial state at $T=t(0)$

-We may refer to this particular generating function as the {\em extended Hamiltonian action function\/} $\FC_{2}\equiv S_{\e}(q^{\nu},P_{\nu})$.
+We may refer to this particular generating function as the \emph{extended Hamiltonian action function} $\FC_{2}\equiv S_{\e}(q^{\nu},P_{\nu})$.
 According to the transformation rule $\HC_{\e}=H_{\e}$ for extended Hamiltonians from Eq.~(\ref{F1}), we obtain the transformed extended Hamiltonian $\HC_{\e}\equiv0$ simply by expressing the original extended Hamiltonian $H_{\e}=0$ in terms of the transformed variables.
 This means for the conventional Hamiltonian $H(\bq,\bp,t)$ according to Eq.~(\ref{H1-def}) in conjunction with the transformation rules from Eqs.~(\ref{rules}),

 As we have $\d s/\d t\ne0$ in general, we finally get the generalized form of the Hamilton-Jacobi equation,